sebastianczech/Learning-CI-CD/README.md

 ## Docker

 For installing Docker I used great [tutorial](https://www.rechberger.io/tutorial-install-docker-using-ansible-on-a-remote-server/), which I modiifed to use [Docker on Debian](https://docs.docker.com/engine/install/debian/).
-Besides Docker, I installed Docker Compose and Ctop.
+Besides Docker, I installed ``Docker Compose`` and ``Ctop``.

 Besides creating single images for containers, in developing environment there is very useful pattern - [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/), which allow you aterfacts build in 1 container to be used on another one.